YosefLab/scone/README.md

 biocLite("scone")
 ```

-Note that SCONE is currently in Bioconductor devel and hence requires R-devel (>= 3.4).

 ### Install from Github ###

 Usually not recommended.
 SCONE is under active development.
 To download the development version of the package, use the `devtools` package.